ericdahl/hello-vpc-lattice/README.md

     - EKS
     - Lambda
 - IAM
+    - service-to-service lockdown via IAM policies on the Lattice Service is possible, but then requires client to SigV4 sign APIs which would require significant cahnges to legacy codebases
 - Internet Ingress not directly supported
     - requires setting up ALB or NLB and forwarding to proxy, e.g., nginx
         - see <https://github.com/aws-solutions-library-samples/guidance-for-external-connectivity-amazon-vpc-lattice>